PatelFarhaan/spot-platform-v2/README.md

-Current:
-1. Terminal repeated commands
-2. IAM Role policy issue fix
-3. Restrict policy for S3 and CD
-4. Check for ping response for autoscaling or create a flask endpoint
-5. Making Code deploy work
-6. Change naming to <dev>:<app>
-7. Make ports more secure to block all other vulnerable traffic
+Issues:
+1. Nginx only routes logs of traffic on port 80

-Volume Automation -> Base it on percentage instead of GB: round off to the nearest integer Nginx only routes logs of traffic on port 80
+Volume Automation -> Base it on percentage instead of GB: round off to the nearest integer Make Databases deployment and observability work

 Make new VPC's
 Deploy everything in a private subnet
 Create Jenkins job for creating base AMI